-- 2366 Frequent relocations, insufficient access, and a lack of awareness of needed preventive services - 2367 can be barriers to receiving the recommended preventive services.
-Further, monitoring - 2368 immunization compliance for dependents who receive immunizations in a variety of locations - 2369 may be challenging due to data limitations and the number and interoperability of data systems - 2370 used to track compliance.
-Prior to the implementation of MHS GENESIS, the Army will record - 2371 dependent immunizations in AHLTA, which is the outpatient electronic medical record.
-Within - 2372 AHLTA, immunization data may be recorded in three locations: in the Immunization Module, as - 2373 a patient encounter by diagnosis or procedure code, or in the Medication Module.
-195 - 2374 Immunizations given in civilian pharmacies can be captured in the Medication Module with - 2375 incomplete immunization data through the Pharmacy Data Transaction Service (PDTS).
-If it is - 2376 recorded as a patient encounter or in the Medication Module, it does not become visible in the

-- 2377 Immunization Module unless it is manually re-entered.
-195 Immunizations - received at civilian health care facilities other than pharmacies are only entered - 2379 into AHLTA if the patient brings a copy of the immunization record to the corresponding MTF - 2380 to be entered manually.
-195 Additionally, vaccination information is not transferable from - Essentris, the inpatient electronic medical record, to AHLTA, unless information is entered
+Frequent relocations, insufficient access, and a lack of awareness of needed preventive services can be barriers to receiving the recommended preventive services.
+Further, monitoring immunization compliance for dependents who receive immunizations in a variety of locations may be challenging due to data limitations and the number and interoperability of data systems used to track compliance.
+Prior to the implementation of MHS GENESIS, the Army will record dependent immunizations in AHLTA, which is the outpatient EHR.
+Within AHLTA, immunization data may be recorded in three locations: in the Immunization Module, as a patient encounter by diagnosis or procedure code, or in the Medication Module.
+Immunizations given in civilian pharmacies can be captured in the Medication Module with incomplete immunization data through the Pharmacy Data Transaction Service (PDTS).
+If it is recorded as a patient encounter or in the Medication Module, it does not become visible in the Immunization Module unless it is manually re-entered.
+Immunizations received at civilian health care facilities other than pharmacies are only entered into AHLTA if the patient brings a copy of the immunization record to the corresponding MTF to be entered manually.
+Additionally, vaccination information is not transferable from Essentris, the inpatient EHR, to AHLTA, unless information is entered manually.